CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 After 5 to 10 minutes you will be asked to remove the installation pendrive and press Enter.

 When the machine restarts, press Esc and select option 1 (the only available) and you will finally have Ubuntu!
 (if the ChromeOS page with the red esclamation mark appears again, press CTRL + D, or CTRL + L > scape > 1 and repeat as before, it should work).

+Now I have Linux on my Chromebook, Ubuntu 20.08 LTS works smoothly and also the touchscreen is functioning!

 ## Other Linux distros